Psychology

 You’ve always considered yourself a people person and your inquisitive nature has you constantly thinking about what makes people tick.
 This innate curiosity has you thinking “Should I major in psychology?”

 Studying this field sounds exciting, but there’s more to choosing a career path than fascination alone.
-Before you make the decision to pursue a psychology major, spend some time reflecting on and researching the degree.
+Before you decide to pursue a psychology major, spend some time reflecting on and researching the degree.

-Students enrolled in a psychology program will begin by learning the basics about physiology and cognition and the many factors that affect mental health.
-Gradually, they’ll advance through theories about particular behaviors and disorders, including anxiety, depression and post-traumatic stress disorder (PTSD).
+Students enrolled in a psychology program will begin by learning the basics of physiology and cognition and the many factors that affect mental health.
+Gradually, they’ll advance through theories about particular behaviors and disorders, including anxiety, depression, and post-traumatic stress disorder (PTSD).

 • History and Systems of Psychology